Q:

 The disinfection and sterilization effect of acetone is mainly achieved through the following mechanisms:

-1. Disruption of cell structure Acetone can penetrate the cell membrane of bacteria, viruses and other microorganisms, destroying its cell structure.
+Acetone is able to penetrate the cell membrane of bacteria, viruses and other microbes, destroying its cell structure.
 After the integrity of the cell membrane is destroyed, the cell contents flow out, resulting in the death of the microorganism.
-This effect has a certain inhibitory effect on gram-positive bacteria and gram-negative bacteria.
+Furthermore This effect has a certain inhibitory effect on gram-positive bacteria and gram-negative bacteria.
+Interfering with the synthesis of biomolecules

-2. Interfering with the synthesis of biomolecules Acetone can react with proteins, nucleic acids and other biological molecules of bacteria and viruses, interfering with their normal metabolic processes.
-For example, acetone can bind to the DNA of bacteria and inhibit its replication and transcription functions, thereby preventing the reproduction of bacteria.
+Acetone is able to react with proteins, nucleic acids and other biological molecules of bacteria and viruses, interfering with their healthy metabolic processes.
+And to instance, acetone is able to bind to the DNA of bacteria and inhibit its replication and transcription functions, thereby preventing the reproduction of bacteria. inhibit the development of pathogens

-4. Acetone Practical Applications and Limitations
+4. Based on my observations, Additionally Acetone Practical Applications and Limitations

-Although acetone has a certain disinfection and sterilization function in theory, its practical application effect is affected by many factors.
-For example, the concentration of acetone, action time, environmental conditions, etc. will affect its disinfection effect.
-Acetone has limited efficacy in killing certain microorganisms, especially some resistant strains and spores.
-Therefore, acetone usually needs to be used in combination with other disinfectants to enhance its bactericidal effect.
+while acetone has a certain disinfection and sterilization function in theory, its practical consumption effect is affected by many factors.
+But to instance, the levels of acetone, action time, environmental conditions, etc. will affect its disinfection effect.
+And Acetone has limited efficacy in killing certain microbes, especially some resistant strains and spores.
+For instance Therefore, acetone usually needs to be applied in combination with other disinfectants to enhance its bactericidal effect.
+In practical applications, acetone is often applied to surface cleaning and disinfection.
+But Due to its low evaporative environment, acetone is able to form a protective film on the surface to prevent the attachment of microbes.
+Acetone is also able to dissolve some grease and dirt, further enhancing its disinfecting effect.

 5. acetone in the disinfection field of future prospects

-6. conclusion
+6. summary

 Cancel submit